xsoophx/SoftwareEngineering/README.md

 ### How are we documenting our code and what are our code conventions?

 **Documentation and comments:**
--   For documentation we are using Javadoc Comments.
+-   For the documentation, we are using Javadoc Comments.
 All public classes and methods will be commented by using ```/**...*/```.
 While using *@param*, *@return*, *@throws* and so on, an automated API-Documentation can be created.
 -   "Normal" comments should be very short and precise, if needed.
 Comments will be written by ```/*...*/``` or ```//...```.
 They won't be used for documentation purposes.

 **Naming Conventions and types**
 -    *Language* - Everything in this project will have english naming.
 It's important, especially for e.g. interfaces.
 By providing english naming, international stakeholders, clients and so on, can understand the methods better.

 -   *Import directives* - All imports will be in alphabetical order.
 Imports will always be precise, no ```.*``` annotation for imports will be used.
-Moreover unused imports will be removed.
+Moreover, unused imports will be removed.

--   *Classes and Interfaces* - Class- and Interfacenames will start with an uppercase letter, followed by lowercase letters.
-If the name consists out of multiple words assembled together, each word is starting with an uppercase letter (also know as camel-case).
+-   *Classes and Interfaces* - Class- and Interface names will start with an uppercase letter, followed by lowercase letters.
+If the name consists out of multiple words assembled together, each word is starting with an uppercase letter (also known as camel-case).

 -   *Methods* - All Methods will start with a lowercase letter, followed by lowercase letters.
-If the name consists out of multiple words assembled together, each word is starting with an uppercase letter (also know as camel-case), except of the first one.
+If the name consists out of multiple words assembled together, each word is starting with an uppercase letter (also known as camel-case), except of the first one.

 -   *Attributes and Variables* - This is the same as for Methods.
 Variables and Attributes will be starting with a lowercase letter, followed by lowercase letters.
-If the name consists out of multiple words assembled together, each word is starting with an uppercase letter (also know as camel-case), except of the first one.
+If the name consists out of multiple words assembled together, each word is starting with an uppercase letter (also known as camel-case), except of the first one.

 - *Constant parameters* - All constants will be written in Uppercase.
-If the name consists out of multiple words assembled together, each word is seperated through a "```_```".
+If the name consists out of multiple words assembled together, each word is separated through a "```_```".

     *See more info [here](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html) and [here](https://www.torsten-horn.de/techdocs/java-codingconventions.htm).*